Library History

 Reading Garden

-In 2006, the library opened the Reading Garden just off the Main Library.
+In 2006, the library opened the Reading Garden just off the Ashland Library.
 This outdoor room provides lovely setting under an umbrella, on a swing, or at a table to read a good book, access the internet, or just enjoy the outdoors.
 In June of 2008, the City of Ashland opened the newly constructed Library Commons.
 The Reading Garden provides users access to Central Park via the Library Commons.

 Boyd County Library District Today